+Important: We updated this article in February 2023 to make sure all info below is both current and correct.
 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are already confusing.
 For SSI applicants in particular, unearned income can reduce your monthly payment amount.
-Unfortunately, the SSA doesn’t view the matter as one-size-fits-all.
+Unfortunately, the Social Security Administration doesn’t view the matter as one-size-fits-all.
 Each person and family is different, so the SSA grants every approved claim a different amount of money.
 When it comes to determining your SSI benefits, they start by looking at your current income.
 This is a number that goes far beyond your current or last job’s wages.
 Unearned income will affect your SSI disability benefits, but to a different degree than it would someone else.
 Below, we’ll explain what you need to know about how unearned income affects your monthly SSI disability benefits.

 The Federal Benefit Rate

 Qualifying for SSI benefits might seem simple at first glance.
 It’s a federal assistance program designed to help only the poorest Americans who are blind, disabled or aged 65 and up.
-The maximum payment for those who qualify in 2022 is $841 per month, assuming your current monthly income is less than $1,350.
+The maximum payment for those who qualify in 2023 is $914 per month.
+However, that’s only true if your current monthly household income is less than $1,470.
 Those who do qualify, however, aren’t guaranteed the max amount.
 To determine your payment amount, the SSA looks at your income — but you should note that income and wages aren’t the same thing.

 Unearned Income vs. Earned Income

 Earned income is any wages an employer pays you in exchange for work.
 Unearned income, on the other hand, refers to any money you receive from another benefit program, interest from things like savings accounts, court-ordered payments (i.e., alimony, child support) or cash gifts.
-One other thing the government considers is “in-kind” income, which refers primarily to things like free food or shelter.
+One other thing the government considers is “in-kind” income, which refers mostly to things like free food or shelter.
 For example: Do you live rent-free at a parent or other relative’s home?
-If so, does this person also provide free meals or transportation when you need it?
-Then the Social Security Administration will count those things towards your monthly income limit.
+If so, does this person also provide free meals or rides somewhere when you need it?
+Then the SSA will count those things towards your monthly income limit.
 In-kind income can show up in some unexpected and hard-to-count ways, like taking turns filling up a shared vehicle with gas or splitting grocery bills.

 Unearned Income and Your SSI Payments